One DnD 2025 Class and Subclass Tier List Breakdown

 Creation

-Mote of Potential (Level 3) – B+ Tier – Bardic Inspiration is already good, and making it even better is always a good thing.
-While the attack roll buff isn’t great
+Mote of Potential (Level 3) – B- Tier – Bardic Inspiration is already good, and making it even better is always a good thing.
+While the attack roll buff isn’t great, the other choices are quite solid.

 Performance of Creation (Level 3) – C Tier – Creating non-magical objects is neat, but this is not a feature you’re going to use particularly often.
 Still nice to have in a pinch!